What is Respite Care at Home & how do I arrange it?

 Complex care needs

-Respite live-in care can be planned, or an emergency care break provided to an adult who needs support to remain at home by providing temporary relief to families who are caring for a child or an adult.
+In home respite care or live-in care can be planned, or an emergency care break provided to an adult who needs support to remain at home by providing temporary relief to families who are caring for a child or an adult.
 This provides temporary relief to those who are caring for family members.
-So whether you are looking for private respite care for the elderly or funded e care for a young person there is help and there are options please find them as you are important and we need to care for you too.
+So whether you are looking for private respite care at home for the elderly or funded e care for a young person there is help and there are options please find them as you are important and we need to care for you too.

 If you would like to arrange respite care at home, call our friendly live-in care specialists on 0800 980 3958 or email email@example.com